-The LoCAL Facility spearheaded a series of actions to support achievement of the LoCAL vision as reaffirmed at the Board meeting:
+During the past year, the LoCAL Facility spearheaded a series of actions to support achievement of the LoCAL vision as reaffirmed at the Board meeting:

-- As noted above, the LoCAL experience guidelines were approved by the LDC Expert Group as supplementary material to the NAP Technical Guidelines of the UNFCCC. - The process of ISO certification of the LoCAL mechanism was initiated. - A professional self-paced modular course on LoCAL and its PBCRG is under development with the UN Institute for Training and Research.
+As noted above, the LoCAL experience guidelines were approved by the LDC Expert Group as supplementary material to the NAP Technical Guidelines of the UNFCCC.

+- The process of ISO certification of the LoCAL mechanism was initiated. - A professional self-paced modular course on LoCAL and its PBCRG is under development with the UN Institute for Training and Research.